-- record the commitment of the NZOC to carry out its responsibilities under the Code; - require its Member Federations to agree to, and adopt, the SADR (as amended from time to time); and - support the role of DFSNZ and the relevant Tribunal which implement and apply the SADR in New Zealand.
+- record the commitment of the NZOC to carry out its responsibilities under the Code and the International Standards; - require its Member Federations to agree to, and adopt, the SADR (as amended from time to time); - support the role of DFSNZ and the relevant Tribunal which implement and apply the SADR in New Zealand; and - respect the operational independence of laboratories as provided in the International Standards.

-Role of NZOC and Member Federations
+Role and Obligations of NZOC and Member Federations

 - 1. NZOC is a signatory to the Code and will carry out its role and responsibilities as provided by Article 20.4 of the Code.
-It adopts and will apply the provisions of the Code in carrying out its functions under the NZOC Constitution, wherever that is required. - 2.
-All Member Federations shall have and apply anti-doping policies or rules which align with the SADR (as amended from time to time) and those anti-doping policies or rules of their International Federation. - 3.
-All Member Federations shall report any information suggesting or relating to an anti-doping rule violation to DFSNZ, their International Federation and the NZOC.
+It adopts and will apply the provisions of the Code in carrying out its functions under the Constitution, wherever that is required, including but not limited to: - (a) as a condition of such position or involvement, require its board members, directors, officers, and those employees (and those of appointed delegated third parties), to be bound by the SADR; and